GenesysCloudBlueprints/update-gc-presence-on-communicate-call-activity-blueprint/blueprint/index-draft.md

 The Event Orchestration trigger invoke these workflows.
 The workflows in turn calls the Update Genesys Cloud User Presence data action to update the Genesys Cloud user's presence.

-You must first import these workflows to your Genesys Cloud organization:
+First import these workflows to your Genesys Cloud organization:

 1. Download the `Set GC User to Busy.i3WorkFlow` file from the [update-gc-presence-on-communicate-call-activity-blueprint repo](https://github.com/GenesysCloudBlueprints/update-gc-presence-on-communicate-call-activity-blueprint) GitHub repository.